sigsum/sigsum/doc/design.md

 A sigsum log brings transparency to **sig**ned check**sum**s.
 You can think of sigsum logging as pre-hashed digital signing with transparency.
 The signing party is called a _signer_.
-The user of the signed data is called a _verifier_.
+The party that uses the signed data in the end is called an _end-user_.

 The problem with _digital signing on its own_ is that it is difficult to determine whether the signed data is _actually the data that should have been